 At the York County SPCA, it is our proud responsibility to serve as the authority on animal welfare in our community.
 We uphold a zero-tolerance policy for animal cruelty or neglect.
-The YCSPCA employs a Field Services Agent to investigate reported crimes against animals and, if necessary, to work with local officials in prosecuting animal cruelty offenders.
+The YCSPCA employs a Humane Society Police Officer to investigate reported crimes against animals and, if necessary, to work with local officials in prosecuting animal cruelty offenders.
 Last year, the YCSPCA investigated and prosecuted more than 150 cases of animal cruelty or neglect in York County.

 MEET THE FIELD SERVICES TEAM

-Otoniel Cruz, aka Otto, has served as the York County SPCA Field Services Agent since November 2019.
+Otoniel Cruz, aka Otto, began his role at the York County SPCA in November 2019 as the Field Services Agent.
+After training to become a Humane Society Police Officer, Otto was sworn in as an HSPO in December 2020 and now serves as Humane Society Police Officer for the YCSPCA.
 Otto provides invaluable animal welfare and community outreach services to the York County community.
 He responds to reported crimes against animals; supports police in investigating and prosecuting animal cruelty offenders; and, when necessary, transports neglected animals to the safety of the YCSPCA shelter.

 In addition to standing up for animals who otherwise would not have a voice or are unable to help themselves, Otto has helped to roll out our Community Cat Initiatives.
 He provides trapping, transportation, and outreach services as it pertains to trap-neuter-return (TNR) of community cats and dogs within York County.
 Otto also schedules spay/neuter appointments for cats being trapped, provides community education about TNR, refers caretakers to community resources, and identifies colonies throughout the community needing proactive TNR assistance.